 This course guides students through the development of acting skills.
 Students learn to master monologue and scene work through a variety of fun exercises.
 The aim is to enrich students' understanding of what it takes for the actor to prepare and act in short films or fictional series.
 The coursework includes helpful warm-ups, improv, dynamic scene work, preparation tools for the actor, short film exercises, scene studies, critique, feedback sessions, and reflection activities.
 By the end of the course, students will have produced a collection of filmed performances as well as short films with emphasis on acting.
+Seniors applying for acting programs in university are privy to helpful outside of class rehearsal sessions with the instructor.

-Prerequisite: N/A
+Prerequisite: N/A Film Editing